johanbook/docs/docs/devops/ci_cd.md

 [static code analysis](../development/static_code_analysis.md) and even deployments.

-In continuous integration you typically run a test pipeline to confirm tests pass.
-In continuous deployment you also deploy the changes.
+In CI you typically run a test pipeline to confirm tests pass.
+In CD you also deploy the changes.